l4vd/Ba_first_tries/README.md

 y_test = y.iloc[sep_index:].copy()
 ```

 In this case you should not change the number of years.
 Instead choose the version that fits to your choice from the creation process of the dataset.
-(The choices should both be identical)
+(The choices should both be identical).

+#### Further we will briefly explain the different models:

+- MLP_best_comb.py is our final MLP model
+- RandomForest_sklearn.py is the Random Forest Classifier
+- MLP_song.py is the baseline sklearn model for HSP-song
+- MLP_pagerank.py, MLP_artistid.py and MLP_collab.py are  the sklearn MLPs for the approaches
+- MLP_superstar_comb.py is the class that runs all 2^8 combinations for the superstar variable (sklearn)
+- MLP_pytorch_vx.py are the corresponding pytorch models
+- MLP_pytorch_v3_comb is the class that runs all 2^4 combinations of the approaches for the pytorch model v3.
+- MLP_pyt_tuning.py is the class that does the hyperparameter tuning for the pytorch v3 model.

+The comb MLP classes produce a txt file for each version of the network.
+To facilitate evaluation we created eval classes for these.
+Those eval classes are in the according directories to which the output of the corresponding MLP comb file is printed.